Hannah Dadds: Death and tributes

-Dadds died on 5 December 2011 after a long illness.
+Dadds died after a long illness on 26 November 2011 in Rainham, London.
 Speaking after her death, Howard Collins, chief executive of London Underground, said: "Hannah Dadds changed the working life of women on the Tube and the way in which many people viewed Tube drivers" and that "She was an esteemed member of our workforce."

 A plaque was unveiled in her honour at Upton Park station on 31 May 2019.